Xchange7/Conversational_Agents/README.md

 ### 2.1 Environment Variables Setup

-1. Create a `.env` file in the root directory based on the provided `.env.default` template.
+Create a `.env` file in the `./conversation` directory based on the provided `./conversation/.env.default` template.
-2. Add your personal OpenAI API key to the `OPENAI_API_KEY` value in `conversation/Dockerfile`.

 ### 2.2 Facial Emotion Detection Setup